-Melissa has been working as Monitoring Coordinator at the KWRC since May 2018.
+Lezley has been working as Monitoring Coordinator at the KWRC since June 2020.
 Her love of the outdoors drew her to the environmental field and she plans to continue to learn and grow in this field.
-She received her undergraduate degree in Environmental Science from Mount Allison University and recently graduated from Niagara College in Ontario with a graduate diploma in Ecosystem Restoration.
+She received her bachelors degree in Environmental Management from University of New Brunswick.

-Melissa worked on restoration of salmon spawning habitat and conducting culvert assessments for fish passage for environmental non-profit organizations in Nova Scotia before moving to Moncton in 2016.
-Though not from the Sussex area originally (she was born in Kentville, Nova Scotia) she has fallen in love with the natural beauty of the Kennebecasis Watershed.
+Though not from the Sussex area originally (she is from Bathurst, New Brunswick) she has fallen in love with the natural beauty of the Kennebecasis Watershed.

 Working as the KWRC Monitoring Coordinator is a rewarding position for her because she "gets to contribute to the protection of the watershed and share this information gathered with the community."

-In her spare time you’ll find Melissa spending time with family or hiking the trails.
+In her spare time you’ll find Lezley spending time with family or hiking the trails.